Home/Anime News/ Why is My Hair Blue? Trunks Blues

 Trunks Blues: The Fan Fiction

-It also allows creators to explore character concepts to draw in new audiences and cater to different age groups and socioeconomic backgrounds.
-Expansion needs writers and each with their own ideas.
-Finally, the Dragon Ball Universe is over 30 years old, not the oldest comic but old enough to change hands quite a bit.
-These factors play into the Trunks we see today.
+This approach lets creators play with character concepts, attracting new fans and catering to different age groups and backgrounds.
+As the Dragon Ball Universe expands, it needs writers with fresh ideas.
+Keep in mind, this franchise is over 30 years old - not the oldest comic out there, but old enough to have changed hands a few times.
+All these factors shape the Trunks we see today.

 30 Day Returns